Jump to Section

 13. Keep your content up to date

 Google generally ranks newer content ahead of older content, since they don’t want to be providing information that’s out of date.
+Regularly updating your landing page will help maintain a strong landing page SEO rank.
 So, don’t let your landing pages become too stale.
 Update them regularly with the most current info in order to maintain your rankings.

 This doesn’t mean you need to rewrite the entire page.
 Instead, update any information that’s dated, refresh some design elements, and try out some new pictures.